 Remove from the oven and let cool completely.

-SIX: Color frosting if desired.
-When the bars are completely cooled, spread the frosting over the bars and decorate with sprinkles.
+Sixth: Color frosting if desired.
+When the bars are completely cooled, spread a thick layer of frosting over the bars and decorate with sprinkles.
 Slice and enjoy!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.